GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     you to specify that a request that was queued up waiting for too long is discarded, allowing any transient backlog to be quickly discarded and not simply cause the daemon process to become even more backlogged.
-    When this occurs the user will recieve a 504 Gateway Time Out response.
+    When this occurs the user will recieve a 504 Gateway Timeout response.

 .. _listen-backlog: